- Manufacturer: Commodore

 The A600 is the first Amiga model that was manufactured in the UK.
 The factory was in Irvine, Scotland, although some later examples were manufactured in Hong Kong.
 It was also manufactured in the Philippines.
 The first-ever production A600—serial number “1”—resided in the Commodore UK managing director’s office.

-Amiga 600 got an internal “trap-door” expansion slot where you can add 1 MB RAM (Chip RAM) and RTC (realtime clock).
-It also got PCMCIA slot where you can add up to 4 MB RAM (Fast RAM), network card, CD ROM and other general PC Laptop equipment, today these upgrades has become really cheap compared to back then.
+Amiga 600 got an internal “trapdoor” expansion slot where you can add 1 MB RAM (Chip RAM) and a RTC (realtime clock).
+It also got PCMCIA slot where you can add up to 4 MB Fast RAM (CPU RAM), network card, CD ROM and other general PC Laptop equipment, today these upgrades has become really cheap compared to back then.

 Vampire 2 FPGA accelerator

-After many months of waiting, I got the amazing “Vampire 2” FPGA accelerator for it.
+After many months of waiting, I finally got the amazing “Vampire 2” FPGA accelerator.
 It makes the CPU around 200 times faster than original and gives the Amiga 600 an RTG P96 compatible graphic card with HDMI output and 128 MB of additional Fast RAM.
 This accelerator is the most powerful upgrade for the classic Amiga ever.
-Now, my Amiga 600 really feels like the expanded Amiga 4000T/060@75 I’ve regret selling in the late 90’s.
+Now, my Amiga 600 really feels like the Amiga 4000T/060@75 I’ve regret selling in the late 90’s.